 Bhaveen R. Jani, Esq. currently serves as President of SABA-NJ.
-He is a personal injury trial attorney and has numerous South Asian clients.
-Bhaveen has multiple winning verdicts at trial including a six figure verdict right before the pandemic shut trials down in New Jersey.
-Bhaveen is an attorney in the Accident & Personal Injury Group at Stark & Stark.
+Bhaveen is a Shareholder in the Accident & Personal Injury Group at Stark & Stark in Princeton, NJ.
+He is a personal injury trial attorney and represents numerous South Asian clients.
+Bhaveen has multiple winning verdicts at trial including a six figure verdict.
 The firm has approximately 100 lawyers and he practices throughout the state of New Jersey.
-He focuses his practice in the areas of automobile and tractor trailer accidents, construction accidents, product defect cases, wrongful death and premises liability claims such as slip and falls.
+He focuses his practice in the areas of automobile and tractor trailer crashes, wrongful death and premises liability claims.
 Bhaveen appears frequently in federal and state courts and appellate courts in New Jersey.

 Prior to joining Stark & Stark, Bhaveen practiced at a personal injury firm and a large national firm in Princeton.
 He also has experience representing physicians, dentists, and hospitals in medical malpractice and other general liability matters.
 Combined, this has enabled Bhaveen to most effectively represent victims of personal injury.
 Bhaveen is in a unique position because he is able to utilize his knowledge and experience as a defense attorney in his current role at the firm.

 Before he earned his law degree from Villanova University, School of Law, Bhaveen attended The George Washington University, School of Business in Washington D.C.
 Bhaveen has a degree in Finance and worked at a large investment firm in New York City prior to attending law school.